 The Project’s fundamental agenda is to create a comprehensive catalogue of publications by Linnaeus and his students prior to 1831, reflecting the holdings of major research collections world-wide.
 These works are important today, both as practical tools to support scientists in the identification of animals, plants, rocks, fossils and minerals and by providing an important record of eighteenth-century science and culture.
 The cut-off date was initially set at 1831 as this marked the end of the hand-press era.
 Post-1831 works were included at a later stage of the Project.

-We were very pleased that the importnace of this project was formally recognised by two important biological organisations:
+We are very pleased that the importance of this project has been formally recognised by two prominent biological organisations:

 International Association for Plant Taxonomy (IAPT): View letter of support.